spdskatr/doingmybest/content/misc/crossword/index.md

 # Crossword

 Welcome!
 I was curious how crossword makers assembled crosswords, so I decided to learn how to make one myself.
 To add a bit of fun, some of the clues in this crossword are regular crossword clues, and some are [cryptic crossword](https://en.wikipedia.org/wiki/Cryptic_crossword) clues.
+If you have never done a cryptic crossword, [this video](https://youtu.be/HrKiYFJxgic) provides a quick introduction to how cryptic clues work.

 What's the theme for the crossword, I hear you ask?
 I guess you can find out for yourself.